ischeinfeld/py_nlp/README.md

 The following are not yet functional, and are meant to be used directly:
     decoder_class.py

-The following are functional, but not meant to be used directly:
+The following are functional, but not meant to be used directly
     preprocessing.py
     parameters_class.py

-The following are deprecated:
+The following are deprecated
     decoder_class_bad.py
     parameters.py